Palo Alto, California: Fire and police departments

 The city was among the first in Santa Clara County to offer advanced life support (ALS) paramedic-level (EMT-P) ambulance service.
 In an arrangement predating countywide paramedic service, Palo Alto Fire operates two paramedic ambulances which are theoretically shared with county EMS assets.
 The Palo Alto Fire Department is currently the only fire department in Santa Clara County that routinely transports patients.
 Rural Metro holds the Santa Clara County 911 contract and provides transportation in other cities.
 Enhanced 9-1-1 arrived in about 1980 and included the then-new ability to report emergencies from coin telephones without using a coin.
 Palo Alto Fire also has a contract with Stanford University to cover most of the campus.
 In all, the Fire Department has six regular stations plus one opened only during the summer fire season in the foothills.

 The police station was originally housed in a stone building at 450 Bryant Street.
 Still engraved with the words Police Court, the building is now a non-profit senior citizen center, Avenidas.
 The police are now headquartered in the City Hall high rise.
 The department has just under 100 sworn officers ranking supplemented by approximately ten reserve officers and professional staff who support the police department and the animal services organization.

+The Barron Park donkey pasture, in Bol Park, has one of the original firetrucks used by the volunteer Barron Park fire department (before it was incorporated into Palo Alto).